 As we approach mid-2019 (how? when?), it only seems appropriate to check in on the state of the global electric vehicle sector.

 Luckily for Electric Avenue readers, there is a wealth of new data to point to, including the International Energy Agency’s latest Global EV Outlook.
-Below we look at six stats related to current and future EV sales, EV investment, EV energy consumption and EV emissions.
+Below we look at six stats related to current and future EV sales, investment, energy consumption and emissions.

 1) Global EV sales increase by 63 percent

 Electric mobility is accelerating at a rapid pace.
 According to the International Energy Agency’s recently released Global EV Outlook, worldwide EV sales exceeded 5.1 million in 2018, marking an increase of 63 percent (or 2 million units) from the previous year.

 China is by far the world’s largest electric car market (as this column recently covered in a multipart series), followed by Europe and the United States.
 Around 45 percent of electric cars on the road in 2018 were located in China — for a total of 2.3 million — compared to 39 percent in 2017.
 Europe accounted for 24 percent of the global fleet last year, while the United States represented 22 percent.